fjcero/reddit-reader/README.md

 7. Connect data to components using basic state.
 Will later be replaced by Redux.
 8. Styled Sidebar > List Item
 9. Styled Main Content
+10. Add support to Redux
+11. Connect all the components to Redux
+12. Refactor components: cleanup code

 ## Reddit API